Ace-Krypton/Market-Managment/README.md

 ## Prerequisites

-- Code is optimized to be compile with gcc only.
-- It is recomended to try it on Windows
+- It is recomended to try it on Linux, not Windows

 ## Authors